-- Readings: - Prolegomena, paragraphs 6-13 (First edition: pp. 590-596 / Second edition: pp. 673-679) - Prolegomena, paragraphs 14-21 (pp. 596-601 / pp. 679-684) - Prolegomena, paragraphs 40-56 (pp. 612-623 / pp. 695-706) - Study Questions: - 1.
+- Prolegomena, paragraphs 6-13 (First edition: pp. 590-596 / Second edition: pp. 673-679)

+- Prolegomena, paragraphs 14-21 (pp. 596-601 / pp. 679-684) - Prolegomena, paragraphs 40-56 (pp. 612-623 / pp. 695-706) - Study Questions: - 1.
 What does it mean that space and time are the "forms of our sensible intuition"?
 Explain how the view that space and time are forms of human sensibility accounts for the fact that pure mathematics is possible as a science. - 2.
-How does Kant explain the fact that nature appears to us as a law-governed whole?
-In your answer, make sure to explain the difference between "things in themselves" and "objects of experience", as well as between "judgment of perception" and "judgment of experience".
+How does Kant explain the fact that nature appears to us as a lawgoverned whole?
+In your answer, make sure to explain the difference between "things in themselves" and "objects of experience".
 Also, make sure to explain the crucial role that the categories of the understanding play in the constitution of experience.
 You may want to illustrate the way in which experience is constructed according to Kant with an example. - 3.
-Explain why, according to Kant, dogmatic metaphysics is both a natural tendency of reason and doomed to failure. - 4.
 What is the difference between the ideas of reason and the categories of understanding?
-Provide definitions and examples of each. - 5.
-What are the three main ideas of reason?
+Provide definitions and examples of each. - 4.
+What are the three main ideas of reason? - 5.
+Explain the dialectic associated with one of the ideas of reason.